khakhalin/notes/00_words_to_lookup.md

 * Particle filters

 # Deep Learning
-* Why drop-out can be considered a type of regularization?
-What's the intuition, and what's the math?

 * Eutoencoders in Keras: https://blog.keras.io/building-autoencoders-in-keras.html
 * Why rotate pictures (augmentation) if we can just enforce rotationally-symmetric kernels.
 Is it possible?
 Is it desirable?
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?